psychemedia/ou-robotics-vrep/robotVM/README.md

 # ou-robotics-vrep - robot VM

+The robotics activities described in this repo use Python scripts running in Jupyter notebooks to control simulatd robots in the Coppelia Robotics V-REP simulator.

+The software set-up can be installed two ways:

+- DIY on your own computer;
+- using a pre-built virtual machine, with notebooks accessed via a web browser on your host operating system.

+## DIY Installation Route

+- download and install a Jupyter notebook installation (e.g. download and install the Anaconda scientific python distribution);
+- download and install the V-REP simulator;
+- in the notebook environment, install the `vrep-api-python` package from the Github repo [Troxid/vrep-api-python](https://github.com/Troxid/vrep-api-python)

+## Virtual Machine Route

 In order to simplify the installation of software for running the activities, build a virtual machine that contains:

 - a minimal Linux desktop